 In contrast, if cells with a mutation in a particular gene are treated not only with ZFNs, but also with an additional DNA sequence that encodes the correct gene sequence (referred to as a "donor" DNA) and with ZFNs that recognize and bind to sequences flanking the mutation, the cell's repair machinery can use the donor DNA as a template to correct the mutated gene.
 This ZFN-mediated gene correction enables the corrected gene to be expressed in its natural chromosomal context and may provide a novel approach for the precise repair of DNA sequence mutations responsible for certain monogenic diseases.
 In addition to providing a donor sequence that encodes a complete gene, a new copy of a gene can also be precisely added into the genome at a specific location.
 The ability to precisely place a gene-sized segment of DNA specifically into a pre-determined location in the genome broadens the range of mutations of a gene that can be corrected in a single step.
 It also reduces the insertional mutagenesis concerns associated with traditional integrating gene replacement approaches such as lentiviruses, in which the insertion of a new corrective copy of the gene typically occurs at random locations in the genome.
-Our ZFN technology is used to insert a gene encoding a therapeutic protein into a location such as the Albumin gene, an approach that we are investigating as a single and potentially curative treatment for mucopolysaccharidosis type II (MPS II) as well as several other rare diseases.

 We are also evaluating ZFP-TFs, which have the potential to regulate the expression of a target gene (Figure 2).
 For instance, attaching an activation domain to a ZFP will cause a target gene to be expressed at increased levels, relative to an untreated cell.
 Alternatively, a repression domain causes the gene to be downregulated or completely turned off.
-We have several preclinical programs evaluating the potential of ZFP-TFs that have been designed to down regulate the expression of genes as potential treatments for CNS diseases, including programs for Alzheimer's disease and Parkinson's disease (being evaluated pursuant to a collaboration agreement with Biogen) and partnered programs for Huntington's disease (being evaluated pursuant to a collaboration agreement with Takeda Pharmaceutical Company Limited, or Takeda), and amyotrophic lateral sclerosis, or ALS (being evaluated pursuant to a collaboration agreement with Pfizer Inc., or Pfizer).
+We have several preclinical programs evaluating the potential of ZFP-TFs that have been designed to down regulate the expression of genes as potential treatments for CNS diseases, including a collaboration agreement with Biogen for Alzheimer's disease and Parkinson's disease, a collaboration with Takeda for Huntington's disease and a collaboration with Pfizer for ALS.
+We also have a preclinical collaboration with Novartis evaluating the potential of ZFP-TFs to upregulate expression of genes as a potential treatment for autism spectrum disorders and intellectual disability.

-ZFPs provide the Opportunity to Develop a New Class of Human Therapeutics
+ZFPs Provide Opportunity to Develop a New Class of Human Therapeutics